AlyshaJohnson/Battleships/README.md

 From all the testing completed, there are only two known bugs that have not been fixed.
 These are:
 - printing computer_guess_coords as numbers instead of [letter, number]
-- "coordinates already submitted" printed to terminal between boards
+- "coordinates already submitted" printed to terminal before boards are loaded.
+- when nothing is input into player_board_reset input, the game continues rather than asking for another answer.
+- when nothing is input into the row/column input an index error is returned.

 ## 5. Deployment